 If the user should be returned to a specific page on the portal, this URL will route the user to the appropriate point in their process.

-User's Legal Issues
+User's Issues

-If user has or had one or more legal issue(s) that were identified, Provider's can be alerted of those legal issues.
+If user has or had one or more legal issue(s) that were identified, Provider's can be alerted of all issues.
 (Categories will be mapped to standardized lists, such as the LSC or NSMI.)

 Referral(s) Provided